 The idea behind the FUTURO project is to create generic solutions for arbitrary robots.
 In that sense, Anne works on the transfer of failure knowledge between multiple robots.
 On top of that, she will focus on the use of the failure knowledge to interupt the execution of robot actions the moment a failure happens and react based on continous information from the state inference in her Master thesis.

 The work of Florian concentrates on the automated interpretation of symbolic states by means of machine learning mechanisms.
-He investigates this topic in his Master thesis in order to enable symbol emergence beyond known effects.
+He investigated this topic during his Master thesis in order to enable symbol emergence beyond known effects.
 Eventually, the robot shall be able to identfy state changes as soon as an event occurs, even though the robot has never experienced a similar situation before.
+He remains associate member investigating the topic of symbol emergence in his PhD thesis.

 A robots environment and the states of the objects within needs a feasible and efficient representation.
 Justine focuses on how the world around the robot could be modeled by a probabilistic database.
 This will provide the prerequisite to predict the outcome of the robot by means of probabilistic reasoning technologies and is therefore a core contribution for the Young Investigator Group.